Ceeeeej07/Ceeeeej07/README.md

 # 👋 Hi, I'm Carl

 Welcome to my corner of the internet.
-I'm a passionate noobie f(of-shii)-stack web developer from the Philippines 🇵🇭.
+I'm a passionate noobie FFFFF(of-shii)-stack web developer from the Philippines 🇵🇭.
 Please HIRE ME lol I need money to buy food🍔.

 ---